 Who Gets to Keep the Dog or Other Pets in a Divorce?

 In California, as of January 1st, 2019, pets are to be treated as more than community (marital) property during a divorce.
-Simply put, the care, health and safety of the pet will be taken into considerations while determining pet ownership in California.
+Pets are often included in the marital estate and are subject to division like other marital assets in divorce cases.
+Simply put, the care, health, and safety of the pet will be taken into consideration while determining pet ownership in California, where pets are typically classified as community property if acquired during the marriage, affecting how they are treated in pet custody cases.

 If you have decided to divorce your spouse, you can petition the court for joint or sole ownership of your cat or dog.
-The judge will have the authority of weighing factors such as:
+The judge will have the authority of weighing factors such as — similar to how courts evaluate evidence when a mother seeks full custody of her children in California:

 - Who adopted or purchased the pet?